-System Shock 1 & 2 also show the Red Shirt Army as deceased bodies waiting for you to take their loot and diaries to finish the job they couldn't.
+System Shock 1 & 2 also show one as deceased bodies waiting for you to take their loot and diaries to finish the job they couldn't.

 To be honest, player character in System Shock 2 had the advantage of some illegal neural implants and guidance of insane AI considering him her avatar, though the latter eventually meant additional Big Bad to deal with.